The Compliance Navigation:

 risk mitigation

-I was brought in to identify analytics requirements for a pioneering patient support program, but the organization had no approved pathway to access the data it would be collecting.
+I was brought in to identify analytics requirements, but the organization had no approved pathway to access the data it would be collecting and Legal, Privacy, and Compliance had defaulted to maximum risk aversion.

 The Problem

-The client had invested heavily in building their first direct-to-patient support program to own the data and generate richer insights than partnerships with external vendors could provide.
-But Legal, Privacy, and Compliance had no precedent for handling self-reported patient data and defaulted to maximum risk aversion: no one could access the data at all.
-This created a paradox: the entire point of building an in-house program was to unlock insights, but the organization's fear of regulatory exposure was threatening to make the data entirely unusable.
-Without established protocols for what data could be accessed, at what granularity, and under what conditions, the organization was unable to unlock any value from the patient data they were collecting.
+The client had invested heavily in building their first direct-to-patient support program to own patient data and generate richer insights than vendor partnerships could provide.
+But Legal, Privacy, and Compliance had no precedent for handling self-reported patient data and defaulted to prohibiting all access.
+This created a paradox: the entire point of building an in-house program was to unlock insights, but the organization's fear of regulatory exposure threatened to make the data entirely unusable.
+Without established protocols for what data could be accessed, at what granularity, and under what conditions, the organization couldn't extract any value from the patient data being collected.
 My dashboard project became the test case that would either prove the model viable or confirm that the organization couldn't operationalize what it had built.
+The challenge was that Privacy and Compliance had been consulted late in the program development process, Data Governance was a fledgling function of just one person, and all the uncertainty created paralysis.

 The Solution